 - Sing or dance.

-Do what you can to make your area colorful and interesting and part of the bigger story.
+Do what you can to make your area a colorful and interesting part of the larger story.
 Give the patrons a beautiful experience, and watch your own business prosper in response.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.